Namibia Study Abroad Scholarships

 Explore the Challenges that Face a Developing Country

-Namibia sits along the southwestern coast of Africa, along the Atlantic Ocean.
-For its size, the country remains startlingly unpopulated.
-Students will not find an abundance of programs in Namibia; a few focus on curriculum related to the socio-political climate, which is sensitive to the changing global scene.
-Others might find the country’s health problems of interest, especially the incessant starvation and recent problems with such diseases as polio, once thought to be all but entirely eradicated.
+Are you looking for a study abroad opportunity that most people will never have explored, or perhaps even heard of?
+The challenge and reward of Namibia’s unpredictable social system and remote territories may be for you.
+The African destination country sits along the southwestern coast, along the Atlantic Ocean.
+For its medium size (about twice the size of California), the country remains startlingly unpopulated.
+Although there is much work to be done in terms of political documentation and research, sustainable development programming, and cultural exploration, students will not find an abundance of programs in Namibia.
+But there are a few, mostly focusing on curriculum related to the comparatively frail socio-political climate, which is sensitive to the changing global scene.
+Other programs direct student interest towards the country’s health problems, especially the incessant starvation and recent problems with such diseases as polio, once thought to be all but entirely eradicated.
+There is much work to be done here for the history, political, or medical student who is up to the task.

 Government Scholarships

 The National Security Education Program funds the David L. Boren Scholarships, the primary purpose of which is to recruit next generation Americans for high-level security jobs.
 These candidates will be funded for innovative and challenging overseas study in non-traditional locations in countries of high interest to the U.S., including Namibia.
-These highly competitive scholarships come at a price—a year of scholarship money for a year of work in national security.
+These highly competitive scholarships come at a 1-1 price—a year of scholarship money for a year of work in national security.
 Preference is given to those with a career interest in the national security arena.
 Awards are between $20,000 and $25,000.
+This award would be of particular interest to students wishing to go to Namibia, as the political climate, like that of many developing African nations, is unstable.

-Fulbright Scholarships are among the most competitive, yet generous.
-The program welcomes Ph.D. applicants for Fulbrights to Namibia.
+Fulbright Scholarships are among the most incredibly competitive, yet equally generous.
+The program welcomes Ph.D. applicants for Fulbrights to Namibia and other remote destinations.
 Disciplines are open, but candidates are expected to align themselves with a local university, such as the University of Namibia, or a research institution.
+A student wishing to go into the study of polio, HIV/AIDS or another significant medical issue would be appropriate for a Fulbright to Namibia.
 Scholarships cover an academic year of study in the country.

 College Scholarships